-Potentially toxic elements in soil can exist in different chemical fractions such as water soluble and exchangeable (WsEx), bound to carbonates (CAR), organic matter (OM), iron and manganese oxides (FeMnOx) and residual (Res) (found in minerals) (Singh et al., 1988).
+Potentially toxic elements in soil can exist in different chemical fractions such as water soluble and exchangeable (WsEx), bound to carbonates (Car), organic matter (OM), iron and manganese oxides (FeMnOx) and residual (Res) (found in minerals) (Singh et al., 1988).
 The bioavailability of these forms differs, the WsEx fraction has the highest bioavailability and the Res form is considered unusable by plants.
 PTEs in other chemical fractions in soils could be potentially accessible for plant roots depending on soil characteristics such as soil texture, soil pH and soil organic matter content (Kamali et al., 2011; Bharti et al., 2018).
 The diethylene triamine penta-acetic acid (DTPA) extraction is commonly employed for assessing Ni availability in calcareous soils (Lindsay and Norvell, 1978).
 However, it is important to acknowledge that this methodology solely assesses Ni availability for plants, while the quantity of released Ni may vary across distinct stages of plant development.
-Consequently, the examination of alterations in extractable Ni levels over time using the DTPA solution can prove valuable in estimating soil Ni bioavailability.
+Consequently, the examination of alterations in extractable Ni levels over time using the DTPA solution can prove valuable in estimating bioavailability of Ni in soil.
 The PTEs desorption capacities of soils are anticipated to be contingent upon factors such as soil pH, cation exchange capacity, the specific nature of metal ions, and the source of the metals (Kandpal et al., 2005).
 Furthermore, the release kinetic parameters can provide insight into the bonding mechanisms of PTEs in soils and their potential risk for leaching into groundwater or surface water (El-Naggar et al., 2021).
-Therefore, sequential extraction methods and release kinetics models have been employed to assess the efficacy of amendment materials in stabilizing PTEs in contaminated soils.
-Xiao et al. (2021) found that addition of mineral Si fertilizer to a contaminated paddy soil caused a significant decrease in the Cd and Pb fractions bound to carbonates and iron-manganese oxides while the residual and organic matter-bound forms experienced a notable enhancement.
-In another study, application of cotton residue biochar (1.5) wt. %) to a calcareous soil with a sandy loam textural class containing different levels of Cd contamination was more efficacious than corn and wheat straw biochars in decreasing the WsEx-Cd and Car-Cd forms and enhancing the Res-Cd form.
-In addition, application of cotton residue biochar decreased EDTA-extractable Cd by 45-52% compared to the control (Boostani et al., 2023a).
+Therefore, sequential extraction methods and release kinetic models have been employed to assess the efficacy of amendment materials in stabilizing PTEs in contaminated soils.
+Xiao et al. (2021) found that addition of mineral Si fertilizer to a contaminated paddy soil caused a significant decrease in the Cd and Pb fractions bound to carbonates and iron-manganese oxides while the residual and organic matter-bound forms experienced a notable increase.
+In another study, application of cotton residue biochar (1.5 wt. %) to a calcareous soil with a sandy loam textural class containing different levels of Cd contamination was more efficacious than corn and wheat straw biochars in decreasing Cd content in the WsEx and Car fractions and enhancing Cd concentration in the Res fraction.
+In addition, application of cotton residue biochar decreased EDTA-extractable Cd by 45-52% compared to the control (Boostani et al., 2023b).

 As both biochars and Si are economical and effective soil amendments to reduce plant uptake of PTEs and stress in contaminated soils, their potential synergistic effect on the immobilization of PTEs in soils should be further investigated.
-Currently, no previous studies have examined the combined application effects of Si and biochars on the chemical fractions and release kinetics of Ni in calcareous soils.
-The primary objective of the present study was to elucidate the interaction of biochars and Si levels, to reduce soil Ni bioavailability and its corresponding accumulation in corn (Zea Mays L. 604) plant.
+Currently, no previous studies have examined the combined application effects of Si and biochars on the Ni content in various soil chemical fractions and release kinetic of Ni in calcareous soils.
+The primary objective of the present study was to elucidate the interaction of biochars and Si levels, to reduce bioavailability of Ni in soil and its corresponding accumulation in corn (Zea Mays L. 604) plant.
 Additionally, the study sought to elucidate the underlying soil chemical mechanisms that are likely to be responsible for such effects.